That was a question I received in my morning email from a friend.

 Which leaves the ultimate question: should you pay?

 First, let’s be clear: these are criminals you’re thinking of dealing with.
 There’s no guarantee they’ll follow through, should you elect to make payment.
 It could be the equivalent of simply throwing your money away.

 Only you can decide whether or not to pay criminals the ransom.

 Instead, learn from the experience.
-Most importantly, start backing up so that this never has to happen to you again.
+Most importantly, start backing up so this never has to happen to you again.

 Footnotes & References